mozilla/GSOC2020/README.md

 *How To Write A Good Project Proposal*

 * Be specific: It's hard to understand the impact of, or the size of, vague proposals.
-* Consider size: The student has eight weeks to design, code, test and document the proposal.
+* Consider size: The student has approximately eight weeks to design, code, test and document the proposal.
 It needs to fill, but not overfill, that time.
 * Do your research: Support the idea with well-researched links to issues, bugs, patches, papers or pull requests.
-* Only put a name in the mentor slot - yours included - if you are willing to take on the responsibility.
+* Only put a name in the mentor slot if you know they are willing to take on the responsibility.
 If you think the SoC admins won't know who you are, leave contact details.
-* Stay on top of your notifications: administrators may have questions about your idea that you will need to answer.
+* Stay on top of your notifications: we may have questions about your idea that you will need to answer.

 ## Please note